 Another question: How can Waldorf teachers see inside their students?
-How do they comprehend the "secrets of the universe"?
+And how do they comprehend the "secrets of the universe"?
 The answer is clairvoyance.
-Steiner said that Waldorf teachers really should develop clairvoyance or, at a minimum, take the guidance of people who have clairvoyant powers — people such as himself: (31b): "Not every Waldorf teacher has the gift of clairvoyance, but every one of them has accepted wholeheartedly and with full understanding the results of spiritual-scientiﬁc investigation concerning the human being [i.e., the clairvoyant "findings" that constitute Anthroposophy].
-And each Waldorf teacher applies this knowledge with heart and soul...." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY, Vol. 2 (Anthroposophic Press, 1995), pp. 224-225.
+Steiner said that Waldorf teachers really should develop clairvoyance or, at a minimum, they should take the guidance of people who have clairvoyant powers — people such as himself:

 Each Waldorf teacher does this, note.
 Note just a few.
 Each one. "[E]ach Waldorf teacher applies this knowledge with heart and soul."